 Why it is in the list?

 2. For the music, screen play and MGRs acting.
 Anyways the producers did compromise something for MGR, they had to add a fight sequence as they didn’t want to take MGR movie without a fight.
-They were prudent enough because few producers had lost quite some money by not compromising for MGRs star power.
+They were prudent enough because few producers had lost money by not compromising to MGRs star power.

 2. Anbe Vaa was the first script made by AVM to suit a star actor.
 They usually choose the actor based on the script made.